hashicorp/hcl/hcl/hclsyntax/spec.md

 Only tuple and object values can be directly constructed via native syntax.
-Tuple and object values can in turn be converted to list, set and map values with other operations, which behaves as defined by the syntax-agnostic zcl information model.
+Tuple and object values can in turn be converted to list, set and map values with other operations, which behaves as defined by the syntax-agnostic HCL information model.

 When specifying an object element, an identifier is interpreted as a literal